 An injury to the spinal cord involves the compression or severing of spinal nerves.
 It can happen any time you injure a vertebra that puts pressure on the nerve bundle.
 A spinal cord injury can cause temporary or permanent disability.

-The severity of your injury depends on the severity of the impact and the location of the damage to your spinal cord.
+The severity of your injury depends on the impact and the location of the damage to your spinal cord.
 Some types of spinal cord injuries include:

 Incomplete Spinal Cord Injuries

 When there is partial damage to the spinal cord and some, but less than total, loss of motor or sensory function below the level of injury, it is categorized as incomplete.
-With incomplete paralysis an injury victim may be able to feel or move some parts, but have numbness, weakness, or other deficiencies in those parts.
+With incomplete paralysis, an injury victim may be able to feel or move some parts but may experience numbness, weakness, or other limitations.
 Incomplete injuries also vary in severity.

-Surgery, medication, physical therapy, and other forms of rehabilitation may be involved to help the injury victim regain as much function as possible.
-Some incomplete spinal cord injuries will be significantly improved while others may result in permanent disability.
+Surgery, medication, physical therapy, and other forms of rehabilitation may be involved to help the injury victim regain function.
+Some incomplete spinal cord injuries may improve over time, while others may result in permanent disability.

 Complete Spinal Cord Injuries

-These injuries are most likely to occur in the cervical area of the spinal cord and can cause paralysis of all limbs, and loss of bladder and bowel control.
+These injuries often occur in the cervical area of the spinal cord and can involve paralysis of limbs and loss of bladder and bowel control.

 Paraplegia